emartisoft/furiatuneGUI/README.md

 (*) furiatune is a simple tool, that handles all the functions of the FuriaEC020 accelerator card.
 More info at http://www.kuchinka.cz/furia/

+### Version Hi(story)
+V1.1:
+	* Bugs Fixed (MAPROM function)
+	* More faster
+	* It remembers setting (IDE on/off), Added furiatuneSET file
+	* Updated command lines to the beginning of the S:Startup-sequence file V1.0: First release

 ### Requirements
 * Amiga 600
 * Furia Expansion Board (Furia accelerator CPU 68EC020/33 MHz, FPU 68882, 9.5MB of Fast RAM)